boredjo/thesisfinder/backend/src/documentation/includes/_claim.md

 Parameter | Datatype | Description
 --------- | ------- | -----------
 username | str | The user name, for which the claims will be returned.
-If ommitted, then the user name provided by the auth token will be used. idea | str | The id hash of the idea that is claimed claimed author | str | The user name of the user that claimed the idea date_posted | str | Timestamp of when the claim was posted attachments | str[] | File names of attachments that can be obtained using `/attachments/claim/`
+If ommitted, then the user name provided by the auth token will be used. idea | str | The id hash of the idea that is claimed author | str | The user name of the user that claimed the idea date_posted | str | Timestamp of when the claim was posted attachments | str[] | File names of attachments that can be obtained using `/attachments/claim/`